FatRodzianko/Get-RBCD-Threaded/README.md

 Currently only works if you are authenticated to a domain, and only queries your current domain.
 I may add functionality later to allow for you to specify the domain to query and to pass your own domain credential.

+This tool will not perform the delegation attack for you.
+You'll need to read Elad Shamir's and harmj0y's blogs to figure out how to do that.
+This will only help you find possible targets for the RBCD attack.

 ## Detections
 This tool does nothing more than query Active Directory using LDAP queries, which may not be easy to detect.
 Netflow could possibly be used to detect large numbers of LDAP queries / traffic to one system.